Cchioma/Market-Basket-Analysis-using-Apriori-Algorithm/README.md

 ![](item_distribution.PNG)

 2. I created a bar chart showing the top ten sold items.
-"Whole milk" was the highest selling product followed by "other vegetables" and rolls/buns
+   Insight: The distribution of item purchases reveals that "Whole milk" is the top-selling product, followed by "other vegetables" and "rolls/buns".
    ```
    # Extracting data for the bar chart
    item_Distribution = groceries_data.groupby(by =